coccoinomane/anon-integration-guide/projects/convex/README.md

 - TODO: Convert and stake my CRV on Convex
 - TODO: Stake and lock 100 CVX on Convex
 - TODO: Give me APY of Convex CRV staking on Ethereum

+## Convex protocol KB

+- A Convex LP token is a deposit/receipt token that the user receives in exchange for depositing Curve liquidity on Convex
+- After obtaining a Convex LP token, it can then be further staked on Convex to earn boosted CRV and (sometimes) CVX rewards; this is the whole point of it.
+- One can also deposit & stake Curve lending positions (a.k.a.
+Llamalend lending vaults).
+Again, after depositing the Curve lending vault token one obtains from Convex a receipt token.
+- In summary:
+    - you deposit Curve LP tokens to obtain Convex LP tokens
+    - you deposit Curve/Llamalend lending vault tokens to obtain Convex LV tokens
+    - you stake Convex LP or LV tokens to earn boosted CRV and (sometimes) CVX rewards
+- At the smart contract level, Convex does not make a difference between LP and lending vault tokens.
+They are just positions that can earn rewards.
+Both belong to the same entity and are indexed by the same sequential pool ID (\_pid); see [Convex (very terse) docs](https://docs.convexfinance.com/convexfinanceintegration/booster) for more details.
+- To obtain a lending position suitable for being deposited on Curve, the user has to deposit their crvUSD tokens in a Llamalend vault (e.g. https://www.curve.finance/lend/ethereum/markets/one-way-market-12/vault/deposit).
+- Each Llamalend vault has a specific collateral (e.g. WETH) hence Convex LV tokens shown on Convex UI always contain a token name (screenshot > https://d.pr/i/DpYS2p)

 ## Test with the local agent